MicrosoftDocs/sql-docs/docs/t-sql/statements/alter-database-transact-sql-set-options.md

 Controls whether cleanup will be automatically activated when total amount of data gets close to maximum size:

 OFF
-Size based cleanup won't be automatically activated.
+Size-based cleanup won't be automatically activated.

 AUTO
-Size based cleanup will be automatically activated when size on disk reaches 90% of **max_storage_size_mb**.
-Size based cleanup removes the least expensive and oldest queries first.
+Size-based cleanup will be automatically activated when size on disk reaches 90% of **max_storage_size_mb**.
+Size-based cleanup removes the least expensive and oldest queries first.
 It stops at approximately 80% of **max_storage_size_mb**.
 This is the default configuration value.

 SIZE_BASED_CLEANUP_MODE is type **nvarchar**.